Legacy technical debt retirement decisions

 5. Government agencies and/or industrial standards organizations must re-certify assets

-6. Nontechnical stakeholders must change their behavior
+6. Non-technical stakeholders must change their behavior

-Redesigning the DDRP can take time.
-The DDRP team must periodically revisit elements of the DDRP that have short shelf lives during the design period.
-And the need to redesign can also indicate gaps in the DDRP team’s understanding of the problem.
+Re-designing the DDRP can take time.
+Elements of the DDRP that have short shelf lives must be revisited during re-design.
+And the need to re-design can also indicate gaps in the DDRP team’s understanding of the problem.

 All of these conditions tend to move the DDRP in the direction of increased wickedness.

-9. Rollback of attempted changes triggers redesign
+9. Rollback(s) of attempted changes triggers re-design

-In the course of executing the DRP, if reverting some (or all) of the work performed becomes necessary, we say that we’re ordering a rollback.
+A rollback is an incident in which, in the course of executing the DRP, it has become necessary to revert some (or all) of the work that has already been performed.
 Minor rollbacks do happen.
-But if we discover the need for a rollback long after completion of the work in question, the damage can be catastrophic.
-When these incidents occur, they can indicate a deep misunderstanding of the consequences of the work of the DRP.
-Because that misunderstanding could have consequences not yet recognized, such a rollback could suggest that the DDRP team underestimated the wickedness of the DDRP.
+But a major rollback, or a rollback the necessity of which is discovered long after completion of the work in question, could be an indication of a deep misunderstanding of the consequences of the work involved.
+Because that misunderstanding could have consequences not yet recognized, such a rollback could suggest that the wickedness if the DDRP had been underestimated.

-This example suggests how the frequency of incidents that trigger redesign of the DDRP can be an indicator of the wickedness of the DDRP.
+This example suggests how the frequency of incidents that trigger re-design of the DDRP can be an indicator of the wickedness of the DDRP.

 Example of a non-indicator: the I-35 SR-30 interchange near Ames, Iowa

-Just outside Ames, Iowa, is an interchange between Interstate 35 (a four-lane, divided, limited-access roadway) and U.S. Route 30 (four-lane, divided, not limited-access).
+Just outside Ames, Iowa, is an interchange between Interstate 35 (a four-lane, divided, limited-access roadway) and U.S. Route 30 (also four-lane, divided, but not limited-access).
 The interchange is a conventional cloverleaf design.
 The “leaves” are rather tight, though, and consequently, there have been numerous rollovers and crashes at this interchange.
 We can regard these tight cloverleaf ramps as technical debt in the highway system, and the rollovers and crashes as metaphorical interest charges on that debt.

 In 2016, construction began on a new “flyover” exit ramp from northbound Interstate 35 onto westbound U.S. Route 30.
 The objective was to reduce the number of accidents at the interchange by replacing the current tight-curvature cloverleaf ramp with a flyover exit ramp with a longer radius of curvature.
 We can regard this project as a Debt Retirement Project (DRP).
 The project that planned that DRP was an effort to Design a Debt Retirement Project (DDRP).

 Completion of the DRP was scheduled for November 2018.
 When completed, the new ramp will replace the northeast leaf of the cloverleaf.
-Like most civil engineering projects, this project does have some elements of wickedness.
-But the project dealt with those elements effectively.
+Like most civil engineering projects, this project does have some elements of wickedness, but they were dealt with effectively.
 Nevertheless, a construction error is delaying completion [Magel 2018] [Iowa DOT 2018].
+The error involves the height and position of the bolt anchors where steel bridge beams will connect to the concrete piers of the new flyover ramp.
+Six piers have been constructed to support the flyover.
+Those piers are being corrected by jackhammering the concrete tops, leaving the steel reinforcement in place.
+Then the beam anchors are positioned correctly, and concrete re-poured.
+The length of the delay in completion hasn’t yet been announced.

 Consequently, the construction error triggered a redesign of the flyover project’s DRP.
-But it probably did not trigger a significant redesign of the DDRP.
+But it probably did not trigger a significant re-design of the DDRP.
 The construction error is therefore unlikely to be an indicator of significant additional wickedness for the DDRP.

 Last words